Betsy-Wabuke/Hack-The-Box-Labs/README.md

 - [Academy](./Academy/Intro/walkthrough.md)
 - [Challenges](./Challenges/Pwn/walkthrough.md)

-## How to Use

-- Clone the Repository:git clone https://github.com/yourusername/cybersecurity-labs.git
-- Navigate to folders like 🖥️ Machines/Retired/ or 🧩 Challenges/Web/ for detailed notes and solutions.
-- Run scripts from 🛠️ Scripts/ to automate tasks or replicate lab setups.
-- Check 📚 Resources/ for tools, guides, or references to boost your learning.

 ## This repository emphasizes a holistic approach to cybersecurity:
 - Skill Development: Learn secure system configuration, network analysis, and vulnerability mitigation. 🛡️
 - Creative Problem-Solving: Tackle challenges with critical thinking and innovative techniques. 🧠